 All entries must be single, unbranched spikes with good proportion and with all blooms left on.
-Cut spikes no more than 20 inches below flower head.
+Cut spikes no more than 20 q.
+Novelty Dahlia (any dahlia with characinches below flower head.
 Leave on any attached leaves to main stem.
 Use color list.